Victin09/vira-design-system-bs/site/content/docs/1.0/components/tooltips.md

 ---
 layout: docs
 title: Tooltips
-description: Documentation and examples for adding custom Vira Design System tooltips with CSS and JavaScript using CSS3 for animations and data-bs-attributes for local title storage.
+description: Documentation and examples for adding custom Vira Design System tooltips with CSS and JavaScript using CSS3 for animations and data-vds-attributes for local title storage.
 group: components
 toc: true
 ---